Skip to main content

 • Vyvanse (lisdexamfetamine) is a central nervous system (CNS) stimulant used to treat attention-deficit/hyperactivity disorder (ADHD) in adults and children.

-• If you are thinking about changing to a different medication, there are various options, including both stimulant and nonstimulant medications, you can discuss with your healthcare provider.
+• If you are thinking about changing to a different medication, there are various options, including both stimulant and non-stimulant medications, that you can discuss with your healthcare provider.
 You can also supplement your prescription medication with therapy and other lifestyle changes.

 • Consult your healthcare provider for more information about your condition and treatment plan.

-Vyvanse is a brand-name central nervous system stimulant drug that contains the active ingredient lisdexamfetamine dimesylate.
-Vyvanse is a Schedule II controlled substance because it has the potential for abuse and dependence.
+Vyvanse is a brand-name central nervous system (CNS) stimulant drug that contains the active ingredient lisdexamfetamine dimesylate.
+It is used to treat attention-deficit/hyperactivity disorder (ADHD) in adults and children, as well as binge eating disorder in adults.
+Vyvanse has a black box warning (the most serious warning required by the FDA).
+The warning states that Vyvanse is a Schedule II controlled substance because it has the potential for abuse and dependence.
+Vyvanse is a popularly prescribed drug, but in some cases, it may not be the best option for everyone.
 People who are interested in changing to a different medication for the treatment of ADHD may consider a medication such as Adderall XR, Concerta, Intuniv, Ritalin, or Strattera.

 What can I take in place of Vyvanse?

-There are other types of medications available to treat symptoms of ADHD that do not improve with Vyvanse or when Vyvanse cannot be tolerated.
+Other types of medications are available to treat symptoms of ADHD that do not improve with Vyvanse or when Vyvanse cannot be tolerated.
 The table below compares Vyvanse with common alternatives.
-All of the drugs listed are prescription medications that are approved by the FDA.
+All of the drugs listed are prescription medications approved by the U.S. Food and Drug Administration (FDA).
 This article will focus on Vyvanse alternatives for the treatment of attention-deficit/hyperactivity disorder, as Vyvanse is the only drug FDA-approved for binge eating disorder.

 Compare Vyvanse alternatives